Great Southern Railways

-The Great Southern Railways Company (often Great Southern Railways, or GSR) was an Irish company that from 1925 until 1945 owned and operated all railways that lay wholly within the Irish Free State (the present-day Republic of Ireland).
+The Great Southern Railways (GSR) was an Irish company that from 1924 until 1945 owned and operated most of the railways that lay wholly within the Irish Free State (the present-day Republic of Ireland).

 The period was difficult with rising operating costs and static to failing income.
 The early part of the period was soon after infrastructure losses of the Irish Civil War.
 The Emergency or Second World War at the end of the period saw shortages of coal and raw materials with increased freight traffic and restricted passenger traffic.

 History

 Context

 Civil unrest in Ireland had led to the assumption of governmental control of all railways operating in the Island of Ireland on 22 December 1916 through the Irish Railways Executive Committee, later succeeded by the Ministry of Transport.
 Control was returned to the management of the companies on 15 August 1921.
 The Anglo-Irish Treaty of December 1921 establishing the Irish Free State and subsequent Irish Civil War all combined to be damaging to the railways of Ireland widespread and extensive damage to infrastructure and rolling stock.
 Between 1916 and 1921 revenues had doubled while operating costs and wages had quadrupled.
 When the GS&WR, by far the largest of the companies, announced it would cease operations on 8 January 1923.
 The Irish Free State had already recognised the importance of the railway system and had set up the Railway Commission to advise on ownership in April 1922.
 The impending collapse led to the process that was to create the GSR.